Manhattan Murder Mystery: Production

 Allen started Manhattan Murder Mystery as an early draft of Annie Hall, but he did not feel that it was substantial enough, and he decided to go in a different direction.
-He had put off making the film for years because he felt it was too lightweight, "like an airplane book read".
+He put off making the film for years because he felt it was too lightweight, "like an airplane book read".
 Allen decided to revisit the material in the early 1990s.
 He contacted Marshall Brickman, who co-wrote Annie Hall, and they developed the story further.
 The role of Carol was originally written for Mia Farrow, but the part was recast when she and Allen ended their relationship and became embroiled in a custody battle over their three children.
 Allegations in the media claimed that changes were made to the film in what was "definitely a reaction" to Allen's relationship problems, including the casting of Anjelica Huston as "a much younger first time novelist" with whom Allen's character became romantically involved (Huston was 41 during production).